ChrisRahme/FYP-Chatbot/README.md

 ## Current

+* Upgraded for Rasa 2.3.0
+  * DIET and TED confidence use now cosine distance.
+  * DIET loss type is now cross_entropy (softmax is deprecated) and constrain_similarities is set to True (recommended when using cross_entropy)
+* Pipeline upgrades
+  * See Rasa 2.3.0 modifications mentioned above.
   * The pipeline was changed to use SpaCy.
 The chatbot does a way better job at detecting city names.
   * Number of epochs was overkill, and maybe still is.
 It went from 16k to 1k epochs for DIET.
+* Actions
+  * Weather action now supports inputs without a city name and will use last city name in that case.
   * A new Out-Of-Scope intent was added with a corresponding custom action that does a Google search.

 ## 2021.02.13